terrysmalone/GenieChess/README.md

 ## TODO ##

+Migration

+* Remove reference to System.Windows.Interactivity
+* Migrate all Projects to PackageReference
+* Remove log4Net

+* Make it all .net 6

 Chess Engine

 * Change all instances of == null and != null to is null and is not null